 The city of Torrevieja owes its existence to its salt lakes.
-During the 13th century the Spanish king gave permission to harvest the salt.
-This immediately became the start for structural and economic growth.
+During the 13th century, the Spanish king gave permission to harvest the salt.
+This immediately became the start of structural and economic growth.
 These salt lakes also characterise the region, so we had to write a blog text about it!

 The salt lakes

 Both salt lakes (in Spanish: Salinas) are protected nature reserves, but nonetheless they are different.
 The salt lake of La Mata has a green-blue colour and is surrounded by a large nature park.

 The salt lake of Torrevieja has a characteristic pink colour.
 This pink colour is caused by bacteria, which live in the saltwater.
 These same bacteria can also be found in the Dead Sea.

 An additional consequence of this is that the shrimps that live in the lake also have a rosy colour.
 The flamingos eat these shrimps and obtain their rose-coloured feathers in this way.

 The salt lakes are connected to the sea via a channel.
 This also ensures the supply of saltwater.